preciofishbone/OmniaDocsG2/setup/pagecollections/index.rst

 10. Go to the publishing app settings again.
 11. Select a default page collection.
 12. Go to Omnia Admin and settings for the current business profile.
-13. Click on Header and configure the Mega Menu.
+13. Click on "Header" and configure the Mega Menu.

 .. image:: bp-megamenu.png